Steve Stricker WITB: Clubs that Led to Spectacular Success

 Steve Stricker Irons

-3 Iron: Callaway Apex 19 Pro Forged
+Callaway Apex Pro 19 Forged Irons

 The three-time senior Major winner currently carries a Callaway Apex Pro Forged 3-iron for consistent launch, distance, and forgiveness.
 Although he has struck Titleist irons for most of his career, the Callaways have proved successful in 2022.